There are people trying to fool you.

 It’s no secret that scammers actively prey on the trusting.

 But it’s not just con artists who abuse our good nature and desire to trust.
 Hackers, malware authors, overly aggressive salespeople — essentially anyone who wants something from us — are skilled at using your trust against your better interests.

 Warning: malware detected, click to remove…

-A pop-up message telling you there’s malware on your machine, and click here to fix it, is probably no big surprise to most people.
-With the constant barrage of news reports about hacks and malware and the ongoing emphasis on anti-malware tools (including from sites like Ask Leo!), your first response on reading such a message may be to believe it.
+A pop-up message telling you there’s malware on your machine and directing you to “click here to fix it” is probably no big surprise to most people.
+With the constant barrage of news reports about hacks and malware and the ongoing emphasis on anti-malware tools, your first response to such a message may be to believe it.

 “Malware?
 Well, it happens to so many people, it’s no surprise it happened to me!”

 Except that it might not have.

 That message might be completely fake.
-It may be inciting you to trust it and click to take further action.
-And that click and “further action” could install malware, or worse.
+It may be trying to get you to trust it and click to take further action.
+“Further action” could install malware, or worse.

 Or it could be legitimate.